Monthly Tech-Tip from Tony Hansen SignUp

 Specific gravities on three commercial glazes might surprise you

-The freshly opened transparent low-fire glaze on the left has a specific gravity of only 1.34 (thus has a high water content).
+The freshly opened transparent low-fire glaze on the left has a specific gravity of only 1.34 (a high water content compared to dipping glazes).
 Yet it is viscous and holds in place because they add a lot of gum.
-It needs three coats to go on thick enough and takes quite a bit of time to dry each one.
+It needs three coats to go on thick enough and requires quite a bit of time to dry each one.
 Highly fritted transparent glazes need to be applied thin enough to be clear, thick enough to be glassy smooth but not too thick (to avoid clouding).
 Amaco likely targets the low specific gravity to enable good control of thickness.
 The center Potter's Choice glaze, is 1.52.
 And thus goes on nice and thick with each coat.
 That glaze likely contains lots of clay so little or no gelling agent (e.g. Veegum) is needed.
 The Celadon glaze on the right is in between, 1.46.
 Glaze manufacturers can produce at a broad range of specific gravities, they adapt the percentage of gum (e.g. Veegum and CMC gum) to impart the needed rheology and brushing characteristics.

 Very low specific gravities on two commercial underglazes